aws-quickstart/cdk-eks-blueprints/docs/addons/ssm-agent.md

 **Limitations**

-This approach cannot be used for Fargate or BottleRocket based providers.
+* This approach cannot be used for Fargate or BottleRocket based providers.
+* `socat` is available on EKS optimized AMI out of the box but may have to be explicitly installed on others AMIs.